 - Buy to let spain: mortgage options

-- Income tax implications
+- Income tax implications for landlords

 - Legal considerations